Skip to Content

 Tools

-Underneath the flow name, there are tools available that can be used to handle the integration data in a variety of different ways.
+Underneath the flow name, click the Tools icon to show available tools that can be used to handle the integration data in a variety of different ways.

 flow design 5